simtopia/verbs/docs/python/source/pages/basic_sim_example.rst

 Run the Simulation
 ------------------

-The network and agents are wrapped in a :py:class:`verbs.sim.Sim`
+The environment and agents are wrapped in a :py:class:`verbs.sim.Sim`

 .. code-block:: python

-   runner = verbs.sim.Sim(101, net, agents)
+   runner = verbs.sim.Sim(101, env, agents)

 and then we can run the simulation